Smart Tweezers LCR-meter, the Latest in the Family: LCR-Reader

 all-new model ST-5S

-Updated look for Smart Tweezers ST-5S; all the same functionality and features with a new lighter weight and sleeker look.
+Updated Smart Tweezers; same great functionality with a lower price, lighter weight and sleeker look

 LCR-Reader Introductory Video